vaadin/directory/README.md

-# directory
+# Vaadin Directory
-Vaadin Directory 4
+The upcoming open source version of Vaadin Directory